Jim Baker, Chief Executive Officer

 Mr. Clark graduated with an M.A. with Honours in Economic Science and Management from the University of Aberdeen (U.K.).
 He is based at Ockham’s world headquarters and lives in Cary, North Carolina, with his young family.

-Ockham Oncology’s Chief Scientific Officer, Dr. Clare Wareing, provides clinical leadership for the company, advising sponsors on trends in oncology drug development.
+Ockham Oncology’s Chief Development Officer, Dr. Clare Wareing, provides clinical leadership for the company, advising sponsors on trends in oncology drug development.
 She also leads the company’s Scientific Advisory Board.

 As founder of Nexus Oncology, Dr. Wareing played a key role in the integration of the new company and retains her focus on helping biotech companies develop and bring to market novel oncology agents.